istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

     Note: `sleep` and `notsleep` are two simple applications that can serve as curl clients.

+1. Deploy an ingress gateway so you can access the bookinfo app from outside the cluster:

 {{< warning >}}
 To get IP address assignment for `Loadbalancer` service types in `kind`, you may need to install a tool like [MetalLB](https://metallb.universe.tf/).
 Please consult [this guide](https://kind.sigs.k8s.io/docs/user/loadbalancer/) for more information.
 {{</ warning >}}

-2. Deploy an ingress gateway so you can access the bookinfo app from outside the cluster:

 {{< tabset category-name="config-api" >}}